ParampreetR/asc-frontend/docs/synopsis.md

 - Is not responsive to small screen sizes, example Mobile Phones and tablets.
 - Data Inefficient, each page had many similar parts example navigation bar and footer that are separately retrieved for each page.
 - Slow as each page of Web Application is loaded from scratch.
-- Inconsistence font size, image alignment and navigation buttons placement.(many overflows...)
+- Inconsistence font size, image alignment, navigation buttons placement and many content overflows.

 ### Advantages of Proposed System